top of page

 Mattie Christine Webb

-Historian || Writer || Teacher || Runner
+Historian || Writer || Teacher

 A377A84C-91DC-4A5A-BAFE-1E5849BF8633_1_105_c.jpeg

-I am a social and political historian of the United States and southern Africa in the twentieth century.
-Currently, I am a Postdoctoral Associate and Kissinger Visiting Scholar at Yale University's Jackson School of Global Affairs and International Security Studies (ISS).
+I am a social and political historian of southern Africa and United States in the twentieth century.
+Currently, I am a Postdoctoral Associate at Yale University's Jackson School of Global Affairs, Lecturer with Yale's Department of History, and an Affiliate Scholar with Rhodes University's Neil Aggett Labour Studies Unit (NALSU) in South Africa.

 E374BDBF-C459-4CB8-8744-A304288D0C32.jpeg